MicrosoftDocs/architecture-center/docs/ai-ml/architecture/azure-openai-baseline-landing-zone-content.md

 The platform team owns and maintains these centralized resources to optimize overall organizational spend and provide governance.
 This architecture assumes that these resources are pre-provisioned and considers them dependencies.

 - **Azure Firewall in the hub network** is used to inspect and restrict egress traffic.
 Compared to the baseline, this component is new in the architecture.
 Generally speaking, Azure Firewall isn't cost-effective or practical for each workload team to manage their own instance.
 - **Azure Bastion in the hub network** provides secure operational access to workload components and also allows access to Azure AI Studio components.
-In the baseline architecture, the workload team owned this component.
+In the baseline architecture, the workload team owns this component.
 - The **spoke virtual network** is where the workload is deployed.
 In the baseline architecture, the workload team owned this network.
 - **User-defined routes** (UDRs) are used to force tunneling to the hub network.
 This component is new in the architecture.
 - **Azure Policy-based governance constraints** and `DeployIfNotExists` (DINE) policies are part of the workload subscription.
 These are extra policies that exist over what was described in the baseline.
 These policies can be applied at both the platform-team owned Management Group level or applied to the workload's subscription directly.